nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221008214406/README.md

 - research more rwxrob tips
 - documentation and references and code are connected through zettel
 - if a zettel / card scripts and interacts with another, link documentation together
+- make a link one way by removing it from related and putting it in content and viunlink

 ```
 ```